andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 #### Boost

-Much of the functionality previously used in boost has been integrated into C++11.
+Much of the functionality previously provided by Boost has been integrated into C++11.
-As such we would like to take advantage of the new core features and drop the dependency on boost.
+As such we would like to take advantage of the new core features and avoid the dependency on boost where possible.

 ##### Shared Pointers

 To switch shared pointers from boost to c++11 replace instances of:
 * `#include <boost/shared_ptr.hpp` with `<memory>`
 * `boost::shared_ptr` with `std::shared_ptr`

 There may also be variants such as `weak_ptr` which you want to convert as well.

-Also it was recommended practice to use `using` intead of `typedef`.
+Also it recommended practice to use `using` intead of `typedef`.
 `using` has the ability to work better in templated logic.
 For details [see here](https://stackoverflow.com/questions/10747810/what-is-the-difference-between-typedef-and-using-in-c11)